 What happens when educators and parents set high expectations for students?

-Annie Sullivan was hired to tutor a young Helen Keller, at the time an unruly deaf and blind child.
-Sullivan immediately raised the expectation for how Helen would behave.
-In "The Miracle Worker," a film about their true story, this leads to a heart-wrenching physical battle that leaves them both crying on the floor.
+Annie Sullivan was hired to tutor a young Helen Keller, an unruly deaf and blind child.
+Sullivan raised the expectation for how Helen would behave.
+In "The Miracle Worker," this leads to a heart-wrenching physical battle.
+They later reached a breakthrough moment as the teacher spelled a word into the child’s palm.
+As Helen wrote in her autobiography years later,

 “I knew then that ‘w-a-t-e-r’ meant the wonderful cool something that was flowing over my hand.
 That living word awakened my soul, gave it light, hope, joy, set it free!
 There were barriers still, it is true, but barriers that could in time be swept away.”

-Keller graduated with honors from Radcliffe College and became a renowned writer and public speaker because a teacher goaded her to recast her challenges from an excuse for poor table manners into “barriers that could be swept away.”
+Keller graduated with honors from Radcliffe College and became a renowned writer and public speaker because a teacher pushed her to recast her challenges from an excuse for poor table manners into “barriers that could be swept away.”

 Maya Angelou faced her own barriers as a child.
 As a result of traumatic incidents, Angelou refused to speak from ages seven to 12.
 She found solace in poetry, and memorized the work of Edgar Allan Poe, Langston Hughes, Shakespeare and others.